Double (association football): Mongolia

-In Mongolia, only one team has won the Double of the Niislel League and the Mongolia Cup.
+In Mongolia, three teams have won the Double of the Double of the Niislel League and the Mongolia Cup.

 Myanmar

 In Myanmar, two teams have won the Double of the Myanmar National League and the General Aung San Shield.

 Northern Mariana Islands

 In the Northern Mariana Islands, only one team has won the double of the M*League Division 1 and the Northern Mariana Cup.

 Oman

-In Oman four teams have won the Double of the Omani League and the Sultan Qaboos Cup.
+In Oman six teams have won the Double of the Omani League and the Sultan Qaboos Cup.

 Pakistan

 In Pakistan, three teams have won the Double of the Pakistan Premier League and the Pakistan National Football Challenge Cup.

 Philippines

 Due to the sporadic nature of football competitions in the country, with a league not in place until the 21st century, and only the United Football League (UFL) to last more than a season, and a national cup competition not being consistently held annually, achieving a double has been mostly impossible until recently.
 The establishment of the UFL in 2009 led to annual league and cup tournaments.
 The institution of the PFF National Men's Club Championship (the national cup) in 2011 (next held in 2013) after years of dormancy meant that a domestic treble could now be contested.
 In 2013, a super cup is expected to be played, paving the way for a UFL treble.

 During the existence of the UFL from 2009 to 2016, a league double has been achieved thrice.
 A domestic double (a title each from the UFL and the PFF) or a domestic treble (a UFL double and a PFF title) has not been won.